-There are some things that happen to both cows and whales.
-For one thing, both cows and whales are eaten by people as meat.
+There are some things that happen to both cows and whales For one thing, both cows and whales are eaten by people as meat.
 For another thing, although they live in different places, they have their own lives.
 It seems that cows and whales are in the same situation as animals.
 But there are some differences that could be discussed.

 The first difference between cows and whales is that cows are the most popular edible meat all over the world.
 Almost every culture eats beef and cows are raised all over the world.
 On the other hand, whales are a popular food in only a few countries, such as the North Pole and Japan.
-Whales are protected by law (The United Nations Convention on the Law of the Sea).
-Therefore, every whaler has been limited in the number of whales they can catch recently.
-The reason for this law is whales are not easy to breed, as cows are.
+Whales are protected by law (The United Nations Convention on the Law of the Sea) Therefore, every whales has been find the number of whales they can catch recently reper reason for this law is whales are protected.